michael-sulyak/crazy-bear/README.md

 # CrazyBear - Home Assistant in Telegram

 **NOTE: This project is not a general solution.
 This is just an implementation for specific purposes (my purposes 🙂).
-I hope some solutions will be helpful to you.**
+I hope the code will be helpful to you.**

 ## Preview